 In the event of rain, the ceremony will be held in the Adams Fire Station.

-Parade steps off from the Senior Center at 1 p.m.; children wishing to ride their bikes in the parade should meet at Cheshire Elementary School at 12:30.
+Parade steps off from the School Street at 1 p.m.; children wishing to ride their bikes in the parade should meet at Cheshire Elementary School at 12:30.
 Decorate the bikes with red, white and blue and wear a helmet.
 Bikers will join the parade as it passes on School Street.
-The Memorial Day Ceremony will follow at the Cheshire Cemetery on West Mountain Road.
+A ceremony will follow at the Cheshire Cemetery on West Mountain Road.
 Watch for traffic delays as the parade winds north on Main Street to West Mountain Road.

-Participants include Lawrence Brothers Jr., senior vice commander of American Legion Post 155, and Arthur Filkins, commander of VFW Post 9566, aides to the parade marshal; state Rep. Paul Mark, D-Peru, color guards from the VFW and American Legion, Boy and Cub Scouts, Girl Scouts and Brownies, Explorers, Nessacus Middle School band, sheriff's department honor guard, cheerleaders, Fire and Police departments, Dalton American Legion Motorcycle Riders and the Rev. Alex Hunter, pastor of First Congregational Church.
+Participants include will include local and state officials, veterans groups, color guards from the VFW and American Legion, Boy and Cub Scouts, Girl Scouts and Brownies, Explorers, Nessacus Middle School band, sheriff's department honor guard, cheerleaders, and Fire and Police departments.

 Housatonic parade begins at 9 a.m. at the fire station and ends at Greenlawn Cemetery on VanDeusenville Road, with a speech by high school senior Sophia Cohen, winner of the Voice for Democracy speech.
-Great Barrington parade begins at 11 a.m. at the Cottage Street Bridge and ends at Town Hall.
+Great Barrington parade begins at 11 a.m. at the Cottage Street Bridge and ends at Town Hall with speakers.

-The parade will step off from the Olde Forge Restaurant at 2 on Sunday, May 26.
-A ceremony will take place in the Center Cemetery with light refreshments served afterward in the Community Room at Town Hall.
+The parade will step off from the Olde Forge Restaurant at 2 on Sunday, May 28.
+A ceremony will take place in the Village Cemetery with light refreshments served afterward in the Community Room at Town Hall.
 Attendees are encouraged to wear red, white and blue.

 The parade will begin at noon on Monday.
-Speaker will be U.S. Rep. Richard Neal.
 Any veterans wishing to march should be at the Church on the Hill by 11:45.
 Veterans who may need a ride can contact Sean Ward at 413-822-4343.

 Parade starts promptly at 9:30 at the American Legion and marches to the Veterans Memorial, where the ceremony will take place.
 In the event of rain the ceremony will be moved to the American Legion.

-The parade begins at 9, proceeding from City Hall to Fenn to North and Wahconah streets, then to Pittsfield Cemetery, where there will be a second ceremony.
+The parade begins at 9, proceeding from City Hall to Fenn to North and Wahconah streets, then to Pittsfield Cemetery, where there will be a ceremony about 10.

-The parade begins at 9:30 a.m. at the corner of Spring and Latham streets, marching up Spring Street, onto Main Street and ending at Field Park for a ceremony with guest speaker retired Army Col. James J. Brosnan.
+The parade begins at 10 a.m. at the corner of Spring and Latham streets, marching up Spring Street, onto Main Street and ending at Field Park for a ceremony with guest speaker retired Army Col. James J. Brosnan.
 Veterans needing a ride are to meet at the Post at 9:30 a.m.